corinnawegner/DLN_project_G03/README.md

 ###

-## Experiments on pharaphrase detection task
+## Experiments on Paraphrase Type Detection

 The following table shows the frequency table for various paraphrase types in the ETPC dataset.